activeprospect/node-docker-pool/README.md

 Docker cannot be run on Mac OS X. For this reason, you must use Vagrant which runs an instance of Ubuntu under a VM.

-* Use `vagrant up` to build launch the Vagrant instance
+* Use `vagrant up` to build provision and start the Vagrant instance
+* Use `vagrant reload` to reboot the Vagrant instance (so that the Linux 3.8 kernel will be loaded)
 * SSH to vagrant using `vagrant ssh`
 * Change to the directory containing this module using `cd /vagrant`
 * Install dependencies using `npm install`